 Mice often get a bad rap.
 Many people think of mice as pests and go to extreme lengths to try to get rid of them.
 Some people develop a strong phobia of mice, all without knowing anything about these tiny creatures.
-Mice belong to the order Rodentia, which comprises nearly 40% of all mammal species on Earth.
-When most people think of mice, they think of the typical mice in the genus Mus, and specifically the common house mouse.
 You can find house mice on every continent except Antarctica and in nearly every type of environment.
 They get their name from their proximity to human settlements and habit of building their dwellings inside people’s homes.
-You’ve likely seen a mouse scurrying across your yard or in your basement or attic at some point.
-However, do you know the answer to the question, “what do mice eat?”
+You’ve likely seen a mouse scurrying across your yard, in your basement, or in your attic at some point.
+However, do you know the answer to the question, “What do mice eat?”

 What Do Mice Like to Eat?